crownengine/crown/docs/introduction.rst

 Crown is a complete and cross-platform game engine designed for flexibility, performance, and fast-iterations.
-It isn't tied to any specific game type or genre; instead, it provides versatile tools and primitives for building a wide range of 3D and 2D games.
+It isn't tied to any specific game type or genre; instead, it provides versatile tools and general primitives suitable for building a wide range of 3D and 2D games.

 .. image:: shots/level-editor.png